NouranHaitham/IoT_AttendenceSystem/README.md

 -->The application will display the employees currently in the company (also says if an intruder is inside).

--->The application will display the history log with the basic information of the employees (ID, Name, Age, date, time).
+-->The application will display the history log with the basic information of the employees (ID, Name, Age, date, time),also you can search for the history of a certain employee through search bar.

 #### Components used: